ARTIST-Association/ARTIST/joss_paper/paper.md

    index: 2
  - name: Helmholtz AI, Karlsruhe, Germany
    index: 3
+ - name: RWTH Aachen University, Chair of Solar Technology
+   index: 4
-date: 01 August 2025
+date: 15 October 2025
 bibliography: paper.bib
 ---

 # Summary

-`artist` is a software package for concentrating solar power (CSP) digital twins, featuring native GPU acceleration, data-parallel processing, and support for distributed computation to ensure scalability.
-Solar tower power plants use mirrors (heliostats) to reflect and concentrate sunlight onto a small area, called the receiver, located at the top of the solar tower.
-This Python package offers a high-performance, memory-efficient interface for various optimization tasks and for parameter learning of the power plant components.
-The ray tracer module within `artist` simulates how light rays interact with the three-dimensional scene and computes flux distributions based on environmental conditions to ultimately optimize the distribution of the thermal power on the receiver by finding optimal alignments for each heliostat.
-All within a single tool, `artist` combines its ray tracing capabilities with additional functionality to create and optimize physics-informed digital twins of CSP plants. `artist` enhances the accuracy of its ray tracing results by reconstructing real-world parameters of deformed heliostat surfaces and kinematic deviations.
-Multiple heliostat surfaces, represented through differentiable Non-Uniform Rational B-Splines (NURBS), can be reconstructed in parallel from easily accessible calibration data.
-Additionally, `artist` provides reconstruction algorithms for the kinematic system to account for heliostat alignment errors in the digital twin, caused by actuator inaccuracies of the real power plant.
+`artist`is a software package for concentrating solar power (CSP) plant digital twins.
+Solar tower power plants use an array of mirrors (heliostats), to reflect and concentrate sunlight onto a small area called the receiver.
+This process generates heat energy which is either used directly in industrial processes or to produce electricity.
+Efficient power plant operation is complex and differentiable digital twins can play an important role in enabling data-driven optimization and control.
+This Python package, `artist`, implements a fully differentiable digital twin for solar tower power plants, allowing for high-performance, memory-efficient optimization and parameter learning of the plant's components.
+At its core, a differentiable ray tracer simulates how light interacts with the three-dimensional scene, including environmental conditions, enabling gradient-based optimization from predicted flux distributions.
+By including differentiable models of all power plant components - including Non-Uniform Rational B-Splines (NURBS)surface models `artist` can be used for highly accurate surface reconstruction, kinematic reconstruction, and aim point optimization.
+To ensure scalability, `artist` features native GPU acceleration, data-parallel processing, support for distributed computation, and is designed for portability across multiple hardware stacks.

 # Statement of Need